chibui015/kho/Getting-Started-Developing.md

 ## Project Developers Only: Release Process

-1. `mvn -s private-settings.xml -pl '!android,!androidtest,!glass' clean release:clean release:prepare`
+1. `unset ANDROID_HOME` so as to not release Android apps
-   The `-pl` arg prevents building of Android apps, which are not released via Maven, without you having to unset `ANDROID_HOME`.
+1. `mvn -s private-settings.xml clean release:clean release:prepare` and optionally add `-DreleaseVersion=x.y.z -DdevelopmentVersion=a.b.c-SNAPSHOT` if the answer is not the one Maven guesses and you want to avoid repeating the answer
-1. Specify current and next version of all modules, which may not be the version Maven infers.
+1. If all is well, `mvn -Darguments="-Dgpg.passphrase=..." -s private-settings.xml release:perform`
-1. If all is well, `mvn -s private-settings.xml -pl '!android,!androidtest,!glass' release:perform`
+1. Log in to `oss.sonatype.org` and finish the release (see https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide).
-1. `git pull` to sync with Maven's release changes
+1. Update the release on Github.
-1. To immediately publish a next snapshot, `mvn -s private-settings.xml -pl '!android,!androidtest,!glass' clean deploy`
+1. To immediately publish a next snapshot, `mvn -s private-settings.xml clean deploy`
 1. To get the site ready, first go back to the tag, `git checkout -f tags/zxing-x.y.z`
 1. `mvn clean site:site site:stage`
 1. In a temp directory somewhere, `git clone -b gh-pages https://github.com/zxing/zxing.git`